Free Tips to Stop Submissive Dog Behavior Around New People

 I gave the guardians my camera so we could record a free dog training video.
 This video would share tips to help a dog stop acting submissive.
 Watch it below for free.

 There are many things you can do to stop a dog from acting submissive.
-I would like the guardians to invite people to visit a few times each week.
-This way, they can use some of the tips I share in the video.
+I would like the guardians to invite people to visit a few times each week to practice these tips that will help a submissive dog.
+This way, they can use some of the tips I share in the video with people they know well.

-I also showed the guardians a focus exercise.
-This exercise can help redirect her attention from things that may upset her.
-It can also lower the stress hormone in her blood.
+Next I showed the guardians a focus exercise.
+This exercise can help redirect her attention away from things that may upset her.
+This can help if you have adog with low self esteem.
+The exercise can also lower the stress hormone in her blood.

-It was slightly challenging as I had given her so many treats earlier in the session.
+It was slightly challenging to teach Ruby as I had given her so many treats earlier in the session.
 But anyone can do this, even if they aren’t a professional Border Collie dog trainer.
+It works with any dog, even those with low self esteem.

-We discussed several dog behavior tips that can help reduce your dog’s insecurity and submissive behaviors.
-I asked the guardians to practice these for a month or so.
+We discussed several other dog behavior tips that can help reduce your dog’s insecurity and submissive behaviors.
+I asked the guardians to practice these for a month or so as well.
+If you want to help a dog stop acting submissive you need to build up thier confidence and new tricks can certainly do that.

-We created a roadmap to success video to help the guardians remember the dog behavior tips from the training session.
+We created a roadmap to success video to help the guardians remember the dog behavior tips from this in home Omaha dog training session.
 Check it out below.

 Need to Help Your Pup with Submissive Dog Behavior?
 Click Here to Book a SessionCategorized in: Dog Behavior